w3c/wai-curricula/content/designer/images-and-graphics.md

 * evaluate the use of complex images
 * select other ways to present the information contained in complex images, for example using tables, simpler images, and plain text
 * determine if and how complex images are operated using input devices, including mouse, keyboard, touch, and voice
-* define the placement and spacing for alternatives to complex images
+* design the placement and spacing for alternatives to complex images
-* define clear and consistent identification methods for complex image descriptions, including appropriate headings and expandable and collapsible components
+* apply methods to identify methods for complex image descriptions, including appropriate headings and expandable and collapsible components
 * design user experiences for complex images, including:
   * how to get to the image descriptions
   * what the description should look like